Ridgewood, Western Australia: Demographics

 Ridgewood had a population of 1,292 at the 2006 census, an increase of 324 since the 2001 census.
 The population is predicted to grow exponentially, peaking at 5,903 in 2016.
 The demographics of Ridgewood's residents are similar to Merriwa, with the same average age of 33 (compared to 37 nationally) and income levels slightly below the national average.

 Like all surrounding suburbs, Christianity is the predominant religious affiliation of Ridgewood's residents, accounting for 48.5% of the population across various Christian denominations.
 However, the suburb contains no churches but does have a Kingdom Hall for Jehovah's Witnesses.
 27.4% declared no religion.

 Amenities and facilities

 Ridgewood is primarily a residential suburb, with a BP service station in its south-west and almost no other facilities or retail establishments.
 However, it is positioned directly in between the suburbs of Butler, Merriwa and Clarkson, which all contain a sizeable number of shops and services that Ridgewood residents rely on, including the large Ocean Keys Shopping Centre in Clarkson.

 As with neighbouring suburbs, Ridgewood contains several parks.
 Ridgewood Park in the south-west is the largest by area, and contains a sports pitch and a large pond.

 Telephone services are provided by the Quinns Rocks telephone exchange.

 Education

-The West Coast Language Development Centre is the only education establishment in Ridgewood, one of five schools in Western Australia that serve language-disabled children.

-The nearest K–6 primary school to Ridgewood is Merriwa Primary School.
-Senior Ridgewood students fall into the Clarkson Community High School catchment area.
+Ridgewood is combined in census data with larger surrounding suburbs Butler and Merriwa, indicating the suburb does not have the population to necessitate its own educational facilities.